Is Gas Giving You Chest Pain? Here’s What You Should Know

 • Natural remedies aren’t working

 At L&B Clinic, we specialize in integrative gastrointestinal care.
-Our doctors assess not just your symptoms, but the root cause—be it gut flora imbalance, stress, food sensitivities, or chronic inflammation—and create personalized nutrition + treatment plans.
+Our doctors assess not just your symptoms, but the root cause—be it gut flora imbalance, stress, food sensitivities, or chronic inflammation—and create personalized nutrition + treatment plans, that indicates issues like gas and loose motion, bloating and loose motions, watery stool with gas from the inside out.

 FAQs: Chest Pain, Gas & Loose Motion Remedies